What are cockroaches?

-Pickett Pest Control offers German cockroach control that will get to the source of your problem.
+Pickett Pest Control offers pest control that will get to the source of your problem.
 We will eliminate every cockroach that has entered your home and help to ensure that none return in the future.
 Contact Pickett today!

 How can I prevent cockroaches in the future?

 Preventing cockroaches is far preferable to treating them after they’ve invaded your Utah property.